RightToPrivacy/snowflake-tor-service/README.md

 * Golang (install this first or you won't be able to build the source)

+* torify (clones service files atm from a Gitea onion)

+* tor client started before running install.sh (torify relies on this)

+---

 ## GET STARTED

 You only need to download the install.sh on machine you wish to turn into a snowflake server